Ieva Ilvesa

+Ieva Ilves (Latvian: Ieva Ilvesa, née Ieva Kupče; born September 13, 1977) is a Latvian strategist, international advisor and former diplomat specializing in digital transformation, cyber security policy and international affairs.
+Throughout her career she has held senior leadership and advisory roles in government, diplomacy and technology policy, including as Digital Policy Advisor to the President of Latvia and advisor to Ukraine's Ministry of Digital Transformation.
+In 2016, Ilves served as First Lady of Estonia and in 2019 she was a candidate in the 2019 European Parliament election.
+She was listed third on the Development/For! candidate list.

 She has worked as the head of unit for National Cyber Security Policy and Political Advisor to the State Secretary at the Ministry of Defence of Latvia.
+She led the development of Latvia's first national cybersecurity strategy and the project to establish NATO's Strategic Communications Centre of Excellence in Riga.

-She is founding member of different non-governmental organizations institutions focusing on the issues of security, democracy, and human rights.
-In 2016, she married President of Estonia Toomas Hendrik Ilves and served as First Lady of Estonia until the end of his term in October 2016; their marriage ended in divorce in 2023.
+Ilves is founding member of different non-governmental organizations institutions focusing on the issues of security, democracy, and human rights.

 Education

 She studied at the University of Latvia and received a master's degree in Political Science.
-In 2012 she attended Johns Hopkins University in Washington DC.
+In 2012, she attended Johns Hopkins University in Washington DC.